-Pterygium IN LOS ANGELES, ORANGE COUNTY & THE INLAND EMPIRE
+Pterygium (Carnosidad) IN LOS ANGELES, ORANGE COUNTY & THE INLAND EMPIRE

 Pterygium is a benign, elevated growth from the conjunctiva (“white part of the eye”) onto the cornea (in front of the colored part of the eye).
 Pinguecula is a yellow deposit or elevation on only the conjunctiva (“white part of the eye”).
 The conjunctiva is a clear mucous membrane that lines the inside of the eyelids, serving to lubricate the eye and to prevent microbes from entering the eye.

 Both Pterygium and Pinguecula are associated with excessive UV light exposure (i.e. sunlight), wind, and dust.
 Pterygium and Pinguecula are more prevalent in the Latino community, where they are referred to as “Carnosidades.”
 Pterygium can cause distortion of the cornea, severely affecting vision or blocking the vision completely.
 Corneal scarring underneath the Pterygium can also occur, making it very important for them to be removed before becoming too large, permanently affecting the patient’s vision.

 Symptoms of both Pterygium and Pinguecula include burning, itching, tearing, redness, and scratchy sensation in the eye.
 Cosmetically, a Pterygium or Pinguecula can impact the social and professional life of the patient.
 The affected eye often has a red, distorted appearance.
 Because of this, many patients state that they are wrongly accused of being under the influence of drugs or alcohol.

 Pterygium (Carnosidad) Overview